 International Mountain Day

 The International Mountain Day has its roots in 1992, when the adoption of Chapter 13 of Agenda 21 “Managing Fragile Ecosystems: Sustainable Mountain Development” at the United Nations Conference on Environment and Development put a milestone in the history of mountain development.
 The increasing attention to the importance of mountains led the UN General Assembly to declare 2002 the UN International Year of Mountains.
 On this occasion, the UN General Assembly has designated 11 December, from 2003 onwards, as “International Mountain Day”.
 FAO is the coordinating agency for the preparation and animation of this celebration (IMD) and is mandated to lead observance of it at the global level.
-The Watershed Management and Mountains programme of the Forestry Department is responsible for coordinating this international process.
+The Mountain and Watershed Tema of the Forestry Department is responsible for coordinating this international process.

 Earlier mountain days

 Since the early days of the United Nations system, the UN has established a set of days (as well as weeks, years and decades) to help focus the world on the issues in which the UN has an interest and commitment.
 The UN calls on member states and other organizations to mark these days in ways which reflect their priorities.
 Read more...